Chickens aren't the only ones who lay eggs. Ducks do too!

 If you haven't tried duck eggs, you're in for a treat!
 From a longer shelf life to more nutrition, you may have heard some good things about duck eggs.
+But what about duck vs. chicken eggs?

 1. Duck Eggs Stay Fresh Longer